1933 Cincinnati Reds (NFL) season: Season recap

 After seeing their season opener at Pittsburgh postponed for a month by rain, Cincinnati Reds debuted inauspiciously, traveling to Portsmouth, Ohio for a September 17 match-up with the Portsmouth Spartans.
 The contest was one-sided, with the Reds cracking midfield only one time and never threatening to score, losers on a hot day by a score of 21–0.

 The club filled two free Sundays in their early schedule with exhibition games against lesser opponents, including a 59–0 whitewashing of a semi-pro team from Troy, Ohio — a "workout" in which the Reds were able to use every single player on their 25-man roster.
 The two easy victories, by a combined score of 76–0, were a high point of an otherwise dismal year.

 It would be three weeks between NFL opponents, but finally the day arrived — the Reds' home opener against the oldest team in the league, the Chicago Cardinals.
 Not for the last time, weather would be a factor, with the start of the game delayed 20 minutes by a torrential downpour, with the size of the crowd held to 1,500 by the meteorological unpleasantness.
 Once again the Reds would fail to score, with halfback Joe Lillard out of the University of Oregon — characterized by the local press as a "giant Negro" despite his quite mortal stature of 6'0" and 185 pounds — the star of the game.
 It would be a Lillard field goal that would provide all the scoring in another shutout loss for Cincinnati, 3–0.

 Even bad teams had stars: halfback "Jarring Jim" Bausch and blocking back Algy Clark of the 1933 Cincinnati Reds.

 The October 22 home game against Pittsburgh was again played in the rain and ended in an entirely appropriate 0–0 tie — memorable only as a punting extravaganza.
 The two teams combined to boot the ball skyward an NFL record 31 times in the contest, with the Redlegs setting winning the punting battle, at least, 17 to 14.
 Only the fact that the Chicago Bears and Green Bay Packers found themselves in the same weather situation on the same day with the same 31 punt result has kept the Reds from sitting atop alone the record book in this dubious category.

-The biggest crowd of the season would see the Reds smacked with their biggest loss, as passing sensation Benny Friedman of the Brooklyn Dodgers hit his teammate John "Shipwreck" Kelly for two TD passes en route to a 27–0 laugher at Ebbets Field.
-Only the merciful coach of the Dodgers, John McEwan, kept the debacle from getting out of hand by sitting on the ball to avoid running up the score after the four-score lead was achieved.
+The biggest crowd of the season would see the Reds' biggest loss, as Benny Friedman of the Brooklyn Dodgers hit his teammate John "Shipwreck" Kelly for two touchdown passes in a 27–0 loss at Ebbets Field.
+The coach of the Dodgers, John McEwan, sat on the ball to avoid running up the score after the four-score lead was achieved.